parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 ## What I need to do
-This is for my own reference, you do not need to read this section.
+This is for my own reference.
 - Download the NYU Depth V2 Data ✅
     - RGB, Depth, Label40, train.txt, test.txt
     - Check if they are downloaded well